dkgolfnut5192/YourControls_IRIS_PC21/README.md

 # Made for MSFS2020 and not validated for 2024

 * Profile to work with YourControls application and MSFS2020.
 If you find any bugs, please contact me on YourControls Discord: Dkgolfnut_Dennis
+* Special thanks to @Angel for help troubleshooting the Autopilot functions to find conflict with Working Title definitions

 # Version 0.3